For Parents & Supporters

 You may also want to encourage your student to get certified as an Educated Renter by taking the assessment.
 Locating housing in San Luis Obispo can be difficult since it is such a competitive market.
 Cal Poly has developed relationships with the property management companies that will view our Educated Renter Certification as an asset.
 While having the certificate will not guarantee housing, it is one way your student can differentiate themselves from others that are not Certified Educated Renters.

-Parents can also take an active role in helping their student make a good transition to off-campus living.
+Parents and Supporters can also take an active role in helping their student make a good transition to off-campus living.
 Below are a few ways you can help your student through the process.

 During the Searching Process